bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

 = 2.11.1 =
+* Allow scripts to be deferred, and still render maps reliably

+= 2.11.1 =
 * Added Dockerfiles to github